🔴 Trump Hammers Portland: ANTIFA is a Terrorist Organization that Must be Crushed 2025-09-29 18:06

 We've talked about this with schools all the time.

-Why make a soft target and depend on a resource officer happening to be in the right place at the right time, we've seen over and over and over and over and over where that does not work for a number of different reasons.
+Why make a soft target and depend on a resource officer happening to be in the right place at the right time?

 We want teachers carrying that are supposed to be allowed to carry.

-We want it be to safely.
+We want it safely.

-Well, there was one in Des Moines that was carrying it.
+We want people to make sure that there was one in Des Moines that was carrying.

-Well, he he was a superintendent.
+Well, he was a superintendent.

 So he thought he had special privileges, even though he was here illegally.

-But that that should be the case.
+But that should be the case.

 I don't want to have to go to church and worry.

-But if somebody comes in and starts trying to hurt people that there's nobody really there that can take care of the problem and don't say, well, the church has security.
+But if somebody comes in and starts trying to hurt people, that there's nobody really there that can take care of the problem and don't say, well, the church has security.

 Yeah, I understand that, but there's a reason we can carry.

-It's not all church.
+It's all churches.

 That's right.

-No, I that's what I'm saying.
+No, that's what I'm saying.

 I protect myself, bro.